 An effective workplace UV Protection Program should be developed in consultation with all workers and their representatives.
 Programs should include processes for monitoring compliance as well as training for all workers, supervisors and managers.
 Training should cover the effects of UV radiation, the importance of the protection including the use of PPE and the benefits of early detection and knowing your skin for any changes and what to do if concerned.
 Canberra workplaces that require workers to work outdoor for part or most of the day should have a comprehensive UV Protection Policy implemented.

-Cancer Council ACT can assist Canberra workplaces with their policy and offer on-site staff training.
+Cancer Council ACT can assist Canberra workplaces with their policy and offer free on-site staff training.
 For more information click here.

 Further information and resources